Kaajal12/AboutMe/README.md

 # AboutMe
 About Me App
-Purpose: This About Me App, was designed to inform users more about my personal interests and hobbies.
+Purpose: This About Me App, created in Kode with Klossy was designed to inform users more about my personal interests and hobbies.
 Users can answer a set of questions in the quiz to learn more about me through user-friendly buttons.

 Features: In this app, it features multiple segues to lead to different pages including: Learn More, View Fun Facts, & a Quiz About Me.
 Additionally,